chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 - Theorem 3.3.1: This theorem states either the inverse of the ending word of a Palindrome must be contained in its starting word, or the starting word of a Palindrome must be contained in its ending word.
 - Theorem 3.3.2: This theorem states if a Palindrome has a Delimiter Pivot, then the Word on one side of the Pivot must contain the inverse of the Word on the other side of the pivot
 - Theorem 3.3.3: This theorem states if a Palindrome is perfect, then either its Pivot occurs in a Reflective Word, or its Pivot is flanked by Invertible Words where one Word must contain the inverse other Word.
-- Theorem 3.3.4: This theorem states if a Palindrome is perfect and has even parity, then its Pivot must occur in a Reflective Word.
-If a Palindrome is perfect and has odd parity, then either its Pivot occurs in a Reflective word, or its Pivot is a Delimiter flanked by Invertible Words where one Word contains the Inverse of the other Word.

 Section I: Defintions
 =====================